Fungal Sinusitis

 Laboratory Studies

-Using enzyme-linked immunosorbent assays, one study examined the sinonasal tissue and secretions in patients with chronic rhinosinusitis for the presence of mycotoxins (ie, aflatoxin, deoxynivalenol, zearalenone, ochratoxin, and fumonisin) to determine their possible role, if any, in chronic rhinosinusitis.
-No mycotoxins were found, except ochratoxin in 4 of 18 samples.
-The clinical significance of these results has not been determined.[11]
+Using enzyme-linked immunosorbent assays, one study examined the sinonasal tissue and secretions in patients with chronic rhinosinusitis for the presence of mycotoxins (ie, aflatoxin, deoxynivalenol, zearalenone, ochratoxin, fumonisin) to determine their possible role, if any, in chronic rhinosinusitis.
+No mycotoxins were found, except ochratoxin in four of 18 samples.
+The clinical significance of these results has not been determined.[18]

-A study by Payne et al of 41 patients with acute invasive fungal rhinosinusitis reported that predictive variables for the disease include an absolute neutrophil count below 500/μL (sensitivity of 78%), abnormalities of the septal mucosa (specificity of 97%), and necrosis and mucosal abnormalities of the middle turbinate (specificities of 97% and 88%, respectively).[12]
+In patients with acute invasive fungal sinusitis, measurements of the immune status (eg, absolute neutrophil count, blood glucose level) are important.
+A study by Payne et al of 41 patients with acute invasive fungal rhinosinusitis reported that predictive variables for the disease include an absolute neutrophil count below 500/μL (sensitivity of 78%), abnormalities of the septal mucosa (specificity of 97%), and necrosis and mucosal abnormalities of the middle turbinate (specificities of 97% and 88%, respectively).[19]

 Imaging Studies

-CT scanning of the paranasal sinuses in the coronal views is essential in the evaluation of patients in whom fungal sinusitis is suspected.[5, 6] Middlebrooks et al devised a seven-variable, CT scan–based diagnostic model for acute invasive fungal rhinosinusitis.
-They reported that an abnormality associated with one of the model’s variables—which consist of periantral fat, bone dehiscence, orbital invasion, septal ulceration, the pterygopalatine fossa, the nasolacrimal duct, and the lacrimal sac—has a positive predictive value of 87%, a negative predictive value of 95%, a sensitivity of 95%, and a specificity of 86%, while the involvement of two variables gives the model a specificity of 100% and a positive predictive value of 100%.[13]
+Middlebrooks et al devised a seven-variable, CT scan–based diagnostic model for patients at risk of acute invasive fungal rhinosinusitis.
+They reported that an abnormality associated with one of the model’s variables—which consist of periantral fat infiltration, bone dehiscence, orbital invasion, septal ulceration, and involvement of the pterygopalatine fossa, nasolacrimal duct, and lacrimal sac—has a positive predictive value of 87%, a negative predictive value of 95%, a sensitivity of 95%, and a specificity of 86%; the involvement of two variables gives the model a specificity of 100% and a positive predictive value of 100%.[21]

 Histologic Findings

-Histopathologic studies in acute invasive fungal sinusitis reveal hyphal invasion of the mucosa, submucosa, and blood vessels, including the carotid arteries and cavernous sinuses; vasculitis with thrombosis; hemorrhage; and tissue infarction.
+Histopathologic studies in acute invasive fungal sinusitis reveal hyphal invasion of the mucosa, submucosa, nerves, and blood vessels, including the carotid arteries and cavernous sinuses; vasculitis with thrombosis; hemorrhage; and tissue infarction.

 Necrosis of the mucosa, submucosa, and blood vessels, with low-grade inflammation, is observed in chronic invasive fungal sinusitis.